CMU-18739L-S15/18739L-s15-coursedocs/README.md

 ### Feb 9, 2015

-I am interested in adding a cyber-physical component to CTFs, and encourage problems in this space.
+I am interested in adding a cyber-physical component to CTFs, and encourage problems in this space as part of our class requirement.
 As such, I am happy to fund the following hardware for any good CTF ideas.
 "Good" will be determined by me; just run the idea me informally before or after class.